wanderview/wanderview.github.com/source/_posts/2014-11-27-implementing-the-serviceworker-cache-api-in-gecko.markdown

    `QuotaManager::AllowNextSynchronizedOp()` on the main thread.
 All file streams and SQLite database connections must be closed before making this call.

+The Context object functions as a reference counted RAII-style object.
+It automatically executes steps 1 to 3 when constructed.
+When the Contextobject's reference count drops to zero, its destructor runs and it schedules the `AllowNextSynchronzedOp()` to run on the main thread.

+Note, while it appears the `GetInfoFromPrincipal()` call in step 1 could be performed once and cached, we actually can't do that.
+Part of extracting the information is querying the current permissions for the principal.
+Its possible these can change over time.

-In theory we could perform the `EnsureOriginIsInitialized()` call in step 3 only once if we also implemented the `nsIOfflineStorage` interface.
+In theory, we could perform the `EnsureOriginIsInitialized()` call in step 3 only once if we also implemented the `nsIOfflineStorage` interface.
 This interface would allow the QuotaManager to tell us to shutdown any IO work since the origin directory is being deleted.